|Nutritional Guidelines (per serving)|

 In a medium-large saucepan combine the corn syrup, water, and granulated sugar over medium-high heat.
 Stir the candy until the sugar dissolves, and periodically wipe down the sides of the pan with a pastry brush dipped in water to prevent sugar crystals from forming.

 Insert a candy thermometer and reduce the heat to medium.
-Allow the mixture to come to a boil and cook until the thermometer reads 250 F (121 C) degrees.
+Allow the mixture to come to a boil and cook until the thermometer reads 250 F/121 C.

 When you are ready to cut the caramel, lift the caramel from the pan using the foil as handles.
 Spray a large knife with nonstick cooking spray.
-Firmly cut into the caramels, creating 1” squares.
+Firmly cut into the caramels, creating 1 inch squares.
 Wipe the blade and re-spray as necessary.